All the Myriad Ways: Overview

 The title story can be read as a response to stories featuring the many-worlds interpretation as a key plot point, by taking the social implications of infinite realities to a depressing conclusion.
 A police detective, pondering a rash of unexplained suicides and murder-suicides occurring since the discovery of travel to parallel universes, begins to realize that if all possible choices that might be made actually are made in parallel universes, people will see their freedom of choice as meaningless.
 The choice not to commit suicide, or not to commit a crime, seems meaningless if one knows that in some other universe, the choice went the other way.
 They therefore kill themselves or commit the crime, because they abandon the sense of choice.
+The story ends with a quick sequence of vignettes of actions that the detective takes in nearby parallel universes.

 The oft-discussed essay "Man of Steel, Woman of Kleenex" is a humorous discussion of the difficulties Superman might encounter in trying to conceive a child with Lois Lane.

 In "Passerby", a space traveler in a crippled ship is rescued by a technologically advanced alien.
 He faints when he sees a child rescue a caterpillar from a busy sidewalk.

 In "For a Foggy Night", another many-worlds story, a math professor crosses the street from his hotel through a dense fog to go to a bar.
 There he has a conversation with a stranger who tells him that the fog results from the collision of many universes and the probability that something like the fuzzy objects exist in a preponderance of the colliding universes.
 When the fog clears, the professor's hotel is no longer there.
 He waits for more fog and wanders into it, hoping to get home.
 This time when the fog clears, he is seized by silent men in white coats.
 They take him to an asylum which turns out to be a rehab clinic for people who can't read minds.
 He "recovers" quickly, since he has no brain damage.
 He goes on to make a comfortable living "inventing" technologies he remembers from his home universe.
 And now when it gets foggy, he stays put.